feren-OS/Feren-User-Guide/docs/themecolouriser.rst

 To create a theme colourisation, do the following:

-1. Open up Theme Colouriser (Applications Menu --> Preferences --> Theme Colouriser)
+1. Open up Theme Colouriser (:menuselection:`Applications Menu --> Preferences --> Theme Colouriser`)

 2. Pick the theme you want to create an accent colourisation of (:guilabel:`feren` is the default theme)